 How to carry out an Environmental Review

-The Environmental Review must be led by the Eco-Committee and include all nine Eco-Schools topics.
+The Environmental Review must be led by the Eco-Committee and include all ten Eco-Schools topics.
 Some areas may need support from an adult.

 The Environmental Review step gives your pupils chances to develop scientific, numeracy and communication skills.